When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-In our heads, we usually picture our newborn to be a chubby-cheeked wonder with perfect skin.
-But that’s not always how it is.
+In our heads, we picture a newborn as a chubby-cheeked wonder with flawless skin.
+Reality is often a little messier.

-The reality is a newborn baby, fresh from the womb, will likely be purple and slimy.
-They may also be covered in white goo, called vernix caseosa.
+Fresh from the womb, a newborn is often purple and slimy.
+They may also be covered in a white, cheese-like substance called vernix caseosa.
+This protects their skin in the amniotic fluid.

 Pro Tip

-Birthmarks or skin discoloration may be noticeable on babies when they are first born.
-But some may appear after birth or as your baby grows older.
+Birthmarks or skin discoloration may be noticeable right at birth.
+However, some appear weeks later or change as your baby grows.

 Brown Spots and Discoloration

-Brown spots could be more than just freckles.
-It’s not uncommon to find a few when bathing your baby (and you try to rub it off but realize it’s on the skin).
-Don’t worry; most baby spots are harmless.
+Brown spots can be more than just cute freckles.
+It is not uncommon to find a few when bathing your baby.
+Don’t worry; most baby spots are benign.

 Cafe Au Lait Macules